 I’ll let you in on a little secret.
 The work that I am most proud of is often never seen.
-It’s the images I shot of a woman who was battling breast cancer - both before and after her double mastectomy.
+It’s the images I photographed of a woman battling breast cancer - both before and after her double mastectomy.
 She fought a good fight for as long as she could.

 It’s the images of a young family in the prime of life - the last family pictures they had taken before a young husband and father lost his battle with cancer, leaving behind a wife and two small boys.

 It's the images that capture life's hardships and its less appealing aspects – those filled with heartache that can bring tears to your eyes as you edit.
 For me, it’s just a few short hours of work.
 However, for the individuals I photograph, it can offer a brief respite in a season marked by overwhelming sorrow.

 It's not about creating something shareable on social media or receiving pats on the back.
 Instead, it’s about creating something enduring and memorable for others - something that documents reality while infusing it with a touch of hope.